Resources

 Check out: aea resources

-Need general research assistant advice? jpal, doleac, viceisza
+Need general research assistant advice? jpal

 Are you coding in econ? dur, stata, r, jones